-Apogee models SP-110 and SP-230 pyranometers are self-powered devices and output a voltage signal proportional to incident shortwave radiation.
-A quick and easy check of sensor functionality can be determined using a voltmeter with millivolt (mV) resolution.
-Connect the positive lead wire from the voltmeter to the white wire from the sensor and the negative (or common) lead wire from the voltmeter to the black wire from the sensor.
-Direct the sensor diffuser toward a light source and verify the sensor provides a signal.
+Apogee SP-200 series pyranometers provide an amplified voltage output that is proportional to incident total shortwave radiation.
+A quick and easy check of sensor functionality can be determined using a DC power supply and a voltmeter.
+Power the sensor with a DC voltage by connecting the positive voltage signal to the red wire from the sensor and the negative (or common) to the black wire from the sensor.
+Use the voltmeter to measure across the white wire (output signal) and black wire.
+Direct the sensor head toward a light source and verify the sensor provides a signal.
 Increase and decrease the distance from the sensor head to the light source to verify that the signal changes proportionally (decreasing signal with increasing distance and increasing signal with decreasing distance).
 Blocking all radiation from the sensor should force the sensor signal to zero.